AbhiK002/blappy-fird/DOCUMENTATION.md

   - as soon as the bird dies, the game goes to the Main Menu state

-This is how the game works on the outside.
-Now, for the inside part I will explain the working of the code in 2 parts:
+That was a small insight into the logic of the game.
+Now, for the inside part I will explain the working of the code in 3 parts:
 1. Starting the game
 2. Running the game